Kane Hodder: Personal life

 For a long time, Hodder claimed his favorite kill scene in his films was the "sleeping bag against a tree" scene from Friday the 13th Part VII: The New Blood.
 He now considers the one where he rips a woman's face in half from Hatchet (2006) to be his favorite.

 Hodder is a noted Juggalo, a fan of the group Insane Clown Posse.
 To reflect this, he has a custom charm of the group's "hatchetman" logo holding a machete instead of a hatchet, a reference to his role as Jason.

-Hodder appeared on the December 4, 2012 episode of the TruTV show Hardcore Pawn, in which he had a miniature gold mask made from a piece a fan had made for him.
+Hodder appeared on the December 4, 2012, episode of the TruTV show Hardcore Pawn, in which he had a miniature gold mask made from a piece a fan had made for him.

-Along with poker Hodder is also an avid ghost hunter.
-He founded the Hollywood Ghost Hunters group with former stuntman and friend Rick "Stuntman" McCullum who was a stunt double for Sid Haig.
+Hodder is also an avid ghost hunter.
+He founded the Hollywood Ghost Hunters group with former stuntman and friend Rick "Stuntman" McCullum, who was a stunt double for Sid Haig.

-In 1984, he married his wife Susan B. Hodder and has two sons name Jace Hodder and Reed Hodder.
+In 1984, he married his wife Susan B. Hodder.
+They have two sons, Jace and Reed.